Federal Reserve Note: Legal authorizations for currency, and limitations on design

 After an unsuccessful attempt in the proposed Legal Tender Modernization Act of 2001, the Omnibus Appropriations Act of 2009 required that none of the funds set aside for either the Treasury or the Bureau of Engraving and Printing may be used to redesign the $1 bill.
 This is because any change would affect vending machines and the risk of counterfeiting is low for this small denomination.
 This superseded the Federal Reserve Act (Section 16, Paragraph 8) which gives the Treasury permission to redesign any banknote to prevent counterfeiting.

+In February 2025, South Carolina Congressman Joe Wilson and three co-sponsors introduced a bill for a $250 Donald Trump note, including language that would allow a living person's image to appear.
+In May 2026, approaching the nation's 250th anniversary in July, Treasury Secretary Scott Bessent, called on Congress to authorize the $250 bill.
+While the bill might pass the House, Senate passage seemed unlikely.

 Series

 Notes issued prior to 1928 were 7+7/16 × 3+9/64 in.
 Per the Treasury Department Appropriation Bill of 1929, notes issued after 1928 were to be 6+5/16 × 2+11/16 in, which allowed the Treasury Department to produce 12 notes per 16+1/4 × 13+1/4 in sheet of paper that previously would yield 8 notes at the old size.

-Modern measurements of these large size notes reveal an average dimension of 7+3/8 × 3+1/8 in.
 Small size notes (described as such due to their size relative to the earlier large-size notes) are an average 6+1/8 × 2+5/8 in, the size of modern U.S. currency.
-Each measurement is ± 0.08 in to account for margins and cutting.
-(Note: differences in size may also involve in historical changes in the definition of the inch.)